 Looking at the increase in the average electricity price (relative to base case) and the CO2-price under the four different allocation mechanisms, we notice that the relationship between these two varies a lot.
-Under the cost-effective allocation mechanism A1, the ratio is 0.47 tonne CO2 per MWh.19 The corresponding ratios under A2, A3 and A4 are 0.43, 0.13 and 0.34 respectively.
-This illustrates quite clearly that the so-called pass-through of CO2-prices into the electricity price does not only depend on whether coal or gas power (old or new) is on the margin, but also on the way quotas are allocated to the power producers, working through the multimarket equilibria, notably the markets for fuel inputs.
-With output-based allocation, the pass-through rate (0.13) is in fact only one-third of the emission intensity of new gas power plants $(0.38 \text{ tonne } CO_2 \text{ per MWh})$, and one sixth of the emission intensity of new coal power plants $(0.78 \text{ tonne } CO_2 \text{ per MWh})$.
+Under the cost-effective allocation mechanism A1, the ratio is 0.47 tonne CO2 per MWh.22 The corresponding ratios under A2, A3 and A4 are 0.43, 0.34 and 0.13 respectively.
+This illustrates quite clearly that the so-called pass-through of CO2 prices into the electricity price does not only depend on whether coal or gas power (old or new) is on the margin, but also on the way quotas are allocated to the power producers, working through the multimarket equilibria, notably the markets for fuel inputs.
+With output-based allocation, the pass-through rate (0.13) is in fact only one-third of the emission intensity of new gas power plants (0.38 tonne CO2 per MWh), and one sixth of the emission intensity of new coal power plants (0.78 tonne CO2 per MWh).

-$^{^{19}}$ (56 €MWh - 40 €MWh) / (33 €ton CO2) = 0.47 ton CO2 per MWh
+22 (56 €/MWh - 40 €/MWh)/(33 €/ton CO_2) = 0.47 ton CO_2 per MWh.

-5.3 Case A: Fixed sectoral emissions
+5.3.
+Case Fixed: fixed sectoral emissions

-Assume now instead that Case A is implemented, which means that a certain share of the overall emissions target is allocated to the electricity sector, irrespective of allocation mechanism.
-This share is set equal to the sector's share of emissions in the base year, i.e., 27 percent.
-We notice from Table 2 that the share is lower than in the base case scenario of 2010 (33 percent), but it is slightly higher than in the cost-effective emission reduction scenario described above (Case B-A1), where the electricity sector accounted for 25 percent of emissions.
+Assume now instead that Case Fixed is implemented, which means that a certain share of the overall emissions target is allocated to the electricity sector, irrespective of allocation mechanism.
+This share is set equal to the sector's share of emissions in the base year, i.e., 27%.
+We notice from Table 2 that the share is lower than in the base case scenario (33%), but it is slightly higher than in the cost-effective emission reduction scenario described above (Case Common-A1), where the electricity sector accounted for 25% of emissions.

-Most of the qualitative insight reached above for Case B, such as the differences between the four allocation mechanisms, carries over to Case A. Thus, we will not go into all the details here.
-We will rather highlight the main differences between Case A and B, and refer the interested reader to the tables in Appendix B.
+Most of the qualitative insight reached above for Case Common, such as the differences between the four allocation mechanisms, carries over to Case Fixed.
+Thus, we will not go into all the details here.
+Rather, we will highlight the main differences between Case Fixed and Case Common, and refer the interested reader to the tables in Appendix B.

-With lump sum allocation of quotas (A1: "Unconditional grandfathering"), the price of CO2 in the electricity sector is about 29 Euro per tonne (see Table 6), i.e., 13 percent lower than with equal CO2-price across all sectors (Case B-A1).
-On the other hand, for the other sectors the weighted average price of CO2 across Western Europe is 50 Euro per tonne.
+With lump sum allocation of quotas (A1: "Unconditional grandfathering"), the price of CO_2 in the electricity sector is about 29 Euro per tonne (see Table 6), i.e., 13% lower than with equal CO_2 -price across all sectors (Case Common-A1).
+On the other hand, for the other sectors the weighted average price of CO_2 across Western Europe is 50 Euro per tonne.
 The explanation is of course that it is less costly to reduce emissions in the power sector, where more substitution possibilities are present.
 This is well known to policy makers in Europe, who seem to put more ambitious targets on this sector than on other sectors.
-Note, however, that the CO2 price for the other sectors varies quite substantially across countries due to different emission targets and different costs of reducing emissions (e.g., because of differences in fuel mix and industry structure).
+Note, however, that the CO_2 price for the other sectors varies quite substantially across countries due to different emission targets and different costs of reducing emissions (e.g., because of differences in fuel mix and industry structure).

-Under allocation mechanism A3 the CO2 price is higher in the electricity sector than in the rest of the economy, and we notice from Table 6 that the quota price is more than twice as high under A3 than under A1.
-In the Case A scenarios, emissions in the electricity sector cannot increase, and thus the price of emissions has to increase even more under Case A-A3 than under Case B-A3.
+Under allocation mechanism A4 the CO2 price is higher in the electricity sector than in the rest of the economy, and we notice from Table 6 that the quota price is more than twice as high under A4 than under A1.
+In the Case Fixed scenarios, emissions in the electricity sector cannot increase, and thus the price of emissions has to increase even more under Case Fixed-A4 than under Case Common-A4.